CRAIGS KIWISAVER SCHEME FAQS

 The ‘Total Annual Fund Charge’ is made up of the following:

-- Management fees – Management fees are calculated based on the number of days the security has been held throughout the relevant year.
-The management fee covers the cost of managing the Scheme, including managing the investments, processing contributions, withdrawals and corporate actions, dealing with correspondence and preparing statements.
+- Management fees – are calculated based on the number of days the security has been held throughout the relevant year.
+This management fee covers the cost of managing the Scheme, including managing investments, processing contributions, withdrawals and corporate actions, dealing with correspondence and preparing statements.
 We currently meet the fees payable to the administration manager, custodian and supervisor out of the management fees.
-Fees will be recovered at the end of each quarter from your cash holdings, or by selling down securities within your portfolio proportionately.
+Fees will be recovered at the end of each month from your cash holdings, or by selling down securities within your portfolio proportionately.

-- Fees and expenses of underlying funds – in relation to a security that is a fund, that fund may also have fees and expenses which are charged by the manager and supervisor of that fund.
+- Fees and expenses of underlying funds – securities that are funds may also have fees and expenses which are charged by the manager and supervisor of that fund.
 These fees and expenses will be reflected in the fund’s unit price and may therefore indirectly affect your returns.

 - Performance fee – the total annual fund charge will include the performance fees for any related underlying fund.
 Performance fees for other underlying funds are not included as part of the total annual fund charge.
 The Investment Options document identifies which securities charge performance fees.